peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Subtract(
         PeterO.Numbers.EFloat otherValue);

 Subtracts an arbitrary-precision binary floating-point number from this arbitrary-precision binary floating-point number and returns the result.
+The exponent for the result is the lower of this arbitrary-precision binary floating-point number's exponent and the other arbitrary-precision binary floating-point number's exponent.

 <b>Parameters:</b>